 At MD Anderson, Phil Bauman’s glioblastoma was treated with the common cold virus – three and a half years later, he remains cancer free.
-(My Fox Houston, May 7, 2015)
+(My Fox Houston)

-DFCI’s Insight: We now know that some viruses can cause some cancers, but here’s more on some viruses that may be able to kill cancer (May 2015):
+DFCI’s Insight: We now know that some viruses can cause some cancers, but here’s more on some viruses that may be able to kill cancer.

 Wall Street Journal: “With immunotherapy, we’re treating the immune system, not the cancer…” Read about the successes in cancer treatment and view the stories of the survivors.

 DFCI’s Insight: More hope with immunotherapy for lung, breast, and ovarian cancer, as well as melanoma – from the AACR annual meeting.

 Memorial Sloan-Kettering Cancer Center is offering a live webcast on immunotherapy, “Engaging the Immune System to Battle Cancer,” this Monday, April 27, from 6:00 to 7:30 PM ET.

 DFCI’s Insight: Lung cancer treatments have been greatly enhanced with targeted therapies – doubling, tripling, and sometimes quadrupling the response rates.
 Watch the webchat for the latest on being precise.

 Also to be presented at the American Association of Cancer Research’s Annual Meeting this month: Dysregulation of DLL4 gene expression in Li-Fraumeni syndrome and tumorigenesis.
 Researchers may have a strong lead on an immuno-therapeutic target in LFS and breast cancer patients.
 Read the abstract here.